With OpenSprinkler you can switch smart components connected to your Fritz!Box on and off via http:// request.

 https://fritz.box/webservices/homeautoswitch.lua?ain=<ain>&switchcmd=<cmd>&sid=<sid>

-The only problem is, where do you get the sid from?
+The problem is, where do you get the sid from?
 Because this is only valid for 20 minutes.

 https://www.heise.de/select/ct/2016/7/1459414791794586